joshuaiz/joshuaiz/src/posts/porting-my-wordpress-site-to-gatsbyjs.md

 > Could _I_ live the dream?
 Or at least live [Dan Abramov's](https://twitter.com/dan_abramov/) dream?

 It turns out, you *can* live the dream.
-I can write my posts in markdown and any edits to the content *or* the site design is updated _in real time_ using the hot reloading in Gatsby.
+I can write my posts in markdown and any edits to the content *or* the site design is updated — at least on my local install — _in real time_ using the hot reloading in Gatsby.
+Once I'm happy, I push my updates to GitHub with one key command and the site is completely rebuilt and served via [Netlify](https://www.netlify.com)...boom!

 While real time updates may not seem like much, **it feels really amazing to do this** in practice.
 This is what blogging should be.